Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

     <!-- [User Access Tokens](#user-access-tokens) -->
     - `display_name`, optional, is the display name for the thread participant.
     - `share_history_time`, optional, time from which the chat history is shared with the participant.
-- Use `repeatability_request_id`, optional, to specify the unique identifier for the request.
+- Use `idempotency_token`, optional, to specify the unique identifier for the request.

 `CreateChatThreadResult` is the result returned from creating a thread, you can use it to fetch the `id` of